Background image for content-landing hero

 Balancing water supplies throughout the year

-However, a changing climate, increasing demand and the need for more water to protect our natural environments poses big challenges as we move through the summer months.
+These conditions, following the wettest Cornish winter on record, illustrate the challenges of a changing climate, increasing demand and the need for more water to protect our natural environments.

 Check reservoir levels